-- We are interested in supporting fellowship proposals at institutions seeking to increase the number of Black, Indigenous, LatinX, and People of Color physicians that they train in order to change the face of medicine in oncology care to better reflect and serve our diverse nation, and will train tomorrow's diverse health care leaders to have the knowledge, skills, cultural competency, and commitment to achieve health equity. - While we do not wish to be prescriptive, the fellowship program should be designed to go beyond the purely descriptive task of identifying the problem of oncodisparity (which has been described in detail in the sources referenced in this RFP). - 1.
+- We are interested in expanding the impact of our fellowship initiative by expanding the geographic scope of our fellowship funding.
+Geographic reach is also important to help create a national "ripple effect" (see below). - While we do not wish to be prescriptive, the fellowship program should be designed to go beyond the purely descriptive task of identifying the problem of oncodisparity (which has been described in detail in the sources referenced in this RFP). - 1.
 The fellowship program should focus on potential action items and strategies, such as those described in ASCO's various policy statements and by other organizations such as the US Department of Veterans Affairs' Center for Health Equity Research and Promotion which has launched successfully numerous Health Equity projects for veterans. - 2.
 The action items and strategies should specifically address disparities in oncologic care in the disease area of advanced bladder care and address barriers leading to inequality of cancer care that exist in institutions and within society at large. - 3.
-As a reminder, ASCO proposed strategies in three specific areas: enhancing awareness of disparities, improving access to care, and supporting research on health disparities. - Preference will be given to proposals which seek to implement strategies or interventions to address, mitigate, or eliminate one of more of these areas: - Awareness Raising awareness within the medical (individual HCP, team and hospital administrative level) and advanced bladder cancer patient communities that racial, ethnic, and socioeconomic disparities in bladder cancer care exist and impact
+As a reminder, ASCO proposed strategies in three specific areas: enhancing awareness of disparities, improving access to care, and supporting research on health disparities. - Preference will be given to proposals which seek to implement strategies or interventions to address, mitigate, or eliminate one of more of these areas: - 1.
+Awareness Raising awareness within the medical (individual HCP, team and hospital administrative level) and advanced bladder cancer patient communities that racial, ethnic, and socioeconomic disparities in bladder cancer care exist and impact cancer care.

-- 2. Access to care access to care is a targetable area of research and interventions to lessen health care disparities in advanced bladder cancer and includes delays in diagnosis leading to higher stages at presentation and prolonged time intervals to treatment.
+- Access to care access to care is a targetable area of research and interventions to lessen health care disparities in advanced bladder cancer and includes delays in diagnosis leading to higher stages at presentation and prolonged time intervals to treatment.
 Access also includes addressing community and societal factors which impact access to care for advanced bladder cancer and engaging stakeholders in developing culturally appropriate solutions. - 3.
 Outcomes disparities in both access to care and timely cancer care are major drivers for poor outcomes in advanced bladder cancer.
-Identifying points of intervention at the patient/community level, as well as the individual, team and hospital administrative levels, is key to yielding significant improvement in advanced bladder cancer outcomes. - o The "Ripple Effect": "Just as ripples spread out when a single pebble is dropped into water, the actions of individuals can have far-reaching effects."
-Please include ideas about how to maximize the impact of the work of the fellows participating in the program.
+Identifying points of intervention at the patient/community level, as well as the individual, team and hospital administrative levels, is key to yielding significant improvement in advanced bladder cancer outcomes. - The "Ripple Effect": "Just as ripples spread out when a single pebble is dropped into water, the actions of individuals can have far-reaching effects."9 Please include ideas about how to maximize the impact of the work of the fellows participating in the program.
 In other words, we are not looking for a fellowship program to educate or impact one or two fellows specializing in bladder cancer.
 We seek to support a program that strives to create a ripple effect that has a much greater impact on the institution where the fellow is being trained and, importantly, which can be replicated by other institutions and practices in the country.
 Publications, presentations, and enduring materials may enhance the ripple effect.
 Shoot high for far-reaching effects. - At the same time, be realistic about what your fellows can reasonably accomplish in the span of one year.
-The Fellowship work should finish by July 1, 2026. - Fellows are expected to present the outcomes from their fellowships at scientific or medical congresses or educational conferences. - Finally, please consider how to measure the success and outcomes of your fellowship program.
+The Fellowship work should finish by July 1, 2027. - Fellows are expected to present the outcomes from their fellowships at scientific or medical congresses or educational conferences. - Finally, please consider how to measure the success and outcomes of your fellowship program.